06j-av/ArchLinux-lvm_tui/README.md

 ## Usage

-1. **Boot from USB**: Insert the bootable USB drive into your system, boot from it, and get yourself a great internet connection. (obviously)
+1. **Boot from USB**: Insert the bootable USB drive into your system, boot from it, and get yourself a great internet connection with Ethernet or a wireless connection with `iwctl`. (obviously)

 2. **Prepare Disk**:
    - Ensure that you create an EFI System Partition (ESP) and a partition with the type set as "Linux LVM".
-You can confirm using:
+You can confirm these actions using:
     ```
     lsblk -o NAME,PARTTYPENAME
     ```